resourceguru/api-docs/endpoints/webhooks.md

 the payload URL which receives the payloads, and the types of events which should be sent to the payload URL.

+**Update:** Account owners and users with administrative privileges can now manage webhooks through the settings page in the Resource Guru application.

 The supported event types are:

 - Bookings